layilin/SP23-33852/_paginated/sc-page071.md

 > VER.
 314. *strange burs*\] These are astral halos.
 Columbus soon made himself master of the signs that precede a hurricane in the West-Indies, by which means he saved his own squadron; while another large fleet, whose commander despised his prognostics, put to sea, and was wrecked.

-[^f71n1]: A bur or burr is a circle of light surrounding the moon or a star.

-[^f71n2]: Engines of war, artillery.
+[^f71n1]: Engines of war, artillery.

-[^f71n3]: According to Gilmore, an approximate quotation of "and the orb below/As hush as death" (Shakespeare, *Hamlet* 2.2.485-486).
+[^f71n2]: According to Gilmore, an approximate quotation of "and the orb below/As hush as death" (Shakespeare, *Hamlet* 2.2.485-486).

 ---